 - Applicants must be in the first or second semester following admittance or re-admittance to UMFK.

-- Applicants who have earned a certificate, license or completed a rigorous training program must present official certifications or documents from the institution at which the credential was earned for evaluation.
-The student should write a letter of intent and enclose with official documentation.
+- Applicants who have earned a certificate, license, or completed a rigorous training program must present official certifications or documents from the institution at which the credential was earned for evaluation.
+The student should write a letter of intent and enclose it with official documentation.

 - Student petitioning for Prior Learning Assessment portfolio evaluation of academically qualifiable work experience must follow the PLA portfolio standards and work closely with the PLA coordinator.

 - Students must identify the course(s) for which they are seeking credit and the number of credit hours they believe the experience is equivalent to.
 Where possible, the University recommends the student attempt to equate the experience with an existing course(s).
 Students may obtain copies of UMFK course syllabi from the Vice President of Academic Affairs office, faculty, or PLA coordinator.

 - Once all steps of the Prior Learning Assessment process are completed by the student it will be presented to the reviewing faculty member and/or division chair for review.
 Students will be charged a $75.00 review fee for all Prior Learning Assessment reviews.

 - The portfolio will be evaluated on a pass/fail basis and the learning demonstrated must be considered 70% or higher.